 It’s probably this relative ease that I’d had the luck of experiencing through my life that made me arrogant at the idea of becoming a parent.
 Some of the jobs that I’ve had have been really hard!
 And I know that for certain because they’ve paid quite well.
 (I mean, surely in this fair old world we live in, pay is directly correlated to the difficulty of the job, right?)

 Being a parent, on the other hand, couldn’t be all that hard.
-People from all walks of life have been doing it forever.
+People have been doing it forever.
 I had to think that it was all pretty well worked out by now.
 And for someone who’d been getting on so well as I had, surely it would be a piece of cake.
 Oh what a surprise it has been to learn that I’ve been making the wrong choices all my life, for when it comes to being a successful mum.

 No such luck.
 No indeed, in fact it turns out that the best way to get any sort of decent information in all this is through, wouldn’t you know it, socialising.
 Through talking, through making friends, through finding the one’s that you can trust and building allieships.
 This is not what I’ve been training for.